 - Postnatal depression

 In couples therapy, I aim to provide an opportunity for a couple to explore their problems in a supportive and safe atmosphere that facilitates mutual understanding and the development of their relationship.
+I support couples with communication issues when needed as well as helping them to understand the underlying dynamics of their relationship.

 Maps & Directions